Concept (generic programming): Language use

 The term was in use as early as 1998 for STL, as this was one of the first libraries that extensively used templates.
 The term concept (and its popularization) is credited to Alexander Stepanov, the primary designer of the STL.

 In the C++ 1998 standard, the Concept term was introduced to name just a simple description of the requirements for particular type, usually being a template parameter.
 It was not encoded in the language explicitly – the concept was expressed only by what operations are attempted on objects of that type and what is expected to work (that is, to compile correctly).
 There was a proposal to add concepts as an explicit language feature in C++11, though it was rejected as "not ready".
 C++20 eventually accepted the refined design of concept.
+Concepts are an example of structural typing.

 As generics in Java and C# have some similarities to C++'s templates, the role of concepts there is played by interfaces.
 However, there is one important difference between concepts and interfaces: when a template parameter is required to implement a particular interface, the matching type can only be a class that implements (explicitly) that interface.
+This is known as nominal typing.
 Concepts bring more flexibility because they can be satisfied in two ways: